SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 </tbody>
 </table>

-In case of applications of the type "microservice", you will additionally find information on its version, as well as on its isolation level and billing mode, see [Enterprise Tenant > Managing tenants > Microservice usage](/users-guide/enterprise-edition/#microservice-usage) for details on these parameters.
+In case of applications of the type "microservice", you will additionally find information on its version, as well as on its isolation level and billing mode, see [Enterprise tenant > Managing tenants > Microservice usage](/users-guide/enterprise-edition/#microservice-usage) for details on these parameters.

 ### <a name="subscribed-applications"></a>Subscribed applications